andersonmann/Desafio-Web-Sicredi/README.md

 ### Installing

-To running this project, you need do it the following steps
+To running this project, you need do it the following steps:

 ```
 Create a new maven project and import this code.